davchez/Data-Analysis-of-Substantially-Small-Data-Sets/README.md

 2. 36 averaged data points calculated from bootstrapped data points, connected by a linear piecewise function (red line)
 3. 6 average sinusoidal models calculated from 6,000 model estimations of bootstrapped data points (1,000 iterations per set, blue line)
 4. individual approximated frequencies of each of the 6 average sinusoidal models

-Known flaws/bugs:
-- Runtime of the program is unbelievably obsolete (≥O(n^2)).
-Would be implemented more effectively in MATLAB or Python
-- Ignores divergent sinusoidal approximations and treats them as outliers
-- Hard-to-read formatting

 <br>